AdobeDocs/cis-photoshop-api-docs/src/pages/getting-started/index.md

 10. Now select Next on the wizard to see the options to automate the token generation process and build your application using [Photoshop API SDK](https://github.com/adobe/adobe-photoshop-api-sdk) and explore our APIs by looking at the [Photoshop API Documentation](../api/)
 ![Screenshot](images/BuildApp.png)

-## Getting started from Adobe I/O Console
+### Getting started from Adobe I/O Console

 You can also directly go to Adobe I/O Console to signup.
-This section is alternative to [Get access](#get-access), if you **have** already signed up.
+This section is alternative to [Getting started from Photoshop API Get Started page](#getting-started-from-photoshop-api-get-started-page).
 1. Go to https://developer.adobe.com/console/home and **sign in to the IO Console.**
 2. Select **Create new project** under the **Quick start** section on the middle of your screen:
 ![Screenshot](images/CreateNewProjectConsole.png)